drop-simon/react-native-compose-animation/README.md

 ### Mixing In Other Animations

 In addition to just passing in object configurations as the steps of your animations, you can also pass in other `Animated.CompositeAnimation`s.
 This can be useful if you want an animation to partially run, perform another animation, then finish the initial animation.
-It's also possible for you to extract a composed animations steps for reuse.
+It's also possible for you to extract the steps from an animation built with `composeAnimation` for reuse.
 For example, given:

 ```
 const someAnimation = composeAnimation({